phchen5/phchen5/README.md

 ## 🚀 Quick Facts

-- 👨‍🏫 Former university teaching and research assistant, specializing in statistics and data science education.
+- 👨‍🏫 Former university teaching and research assistant, specialized in statistics and data science education.
 - 🔭 Currently exploring generative AI and working with GANs
 - 🌱 Expanding my knowledge in cloud deployment and scalable solutions.
 - 👯 Always excited to collaborate on fun and meaningful projects!